Sinkasha/Reflections/src/site/notes/Reflections Campaign/Encyclopedia - World of Reflections/PCs/Bloo.md

 Using Detect Magic, one can sense multiple types of magic, including illusion and necromancy magic, concentrated around its head.

 Bloo's true name is Sorean.
-Bloo killed Duessel Sarde during
+Bloo killed Duessel Sarde during [[Reflections Campaign/Timeline - Reflections Campaign/214 CE - The Subjugation of Duessel Sarde\|214 CE - The Subjugation of Duessel Sarde]].